opensource-observer/oso/apps/docs/docs/integrate/data-science.md

 - **Export**: Export the results to a CSV or JSON file.

 This next section will help you create a notebook from scratch, performing each of these steps using the OSO playground dataset.

+### Follow the tutorial on Google Colab

+If you want to get going as quickly as possible, just copy and execute our [tutorial notebook](https://colab.research.google.com/drive/1v318jtHyuU55JMx2vR9QEXENwFCITBrh?usp=drive_link) on Google Colab.

+Remember to replace `opensource-observer` with the name of your project in the `%%bigquery` magic command.

+It's always a good idea to test your queries in the [BigQuery console](https://console.cloud.google.com/bigquery) and with the `oso_playground` dataset before running them in your notebook with the `oso` production dataset.

 ### Prepare your notebook